plusangel/grpc-cplusplus-ubuntu18/README.md

 # gRPC C++ Docker image in Ubuntu 18.04

-This is the official docker image for the C++ installation of gRPC.
+This is a docker image for the C++ installation of gRPC.
 For an overview and usage examples, see the gRPC C++ documentation.

 # What is gRPC ?